karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 ## The Curse of Generic Architecture

-Here's the capstone architectural diagram from that document:
+Here's the capstone architectural diagram from in the document I received from my client's dev team:

 {% include figure image_path="/assets/images/architecture-generic.png" caption="_A hyper-generic application architecture_" %}